03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 1. Theme Options

 Most of the paid WordPress themes give the option to add Google Analytics tracking code inside the theme settings itself.
-But not all themes having this option.
+But, not all themes have this option.

 WordPress plugins help to customize website quickly.
 Many plugins are available in the WordPress free plugin directory for adding tracking code to the site.

-Yoast Analytics plugin has 1+ million active installs with the rating 4 out of 5.
-This plugin has options for excluding logged in users, tracking external links, and tracking downloads such as PDF, DOC file.
+Yoast Analytics plugin has over one million active installs with the rating 4 out of 5.
+This plugin has options for excluding logged-in users, tracking external links, and tracking downloads such as PDF, DOC file.

 You can also link to your GA account so that you can see your Analytics data in your WordPress dashboard itself.